has-taiar/has-taiar.github.io/_posts/2018-08-08-azure-monthly-news-summary-aug-2018.md

 <span>Azure Monthly News - Aug 2018 (from Melbourne Azure Meetup)</span>

-In this month's edition of Azure News, we look at the summary of what happened over the last 4 weeks.
-There is a lot to cover, so let's get started.
+Hi again, here is the summary of Azure news from the last four weeks.
+This is brought to you by Melbourne Azure Meetup, which I am a co-organiser of :) There is a lot to cover, so let's get started.

 # Dev News